agaricide/puppeteer-functional-patterns/puppeteer-functional-patterns/puppeteer-functional-patterns-1.md

 }
 ```

-**Now we have to scrape 10,000 pages.**  How do we do it?
-Here is naive first pass:
+**But now we have to scrape 5,000 pages.**  How do we do it?
+Here is simple first pass:

 ```typescript
 const scrapePages = async (browser: Browser, urls: string[]) => {